Mezzelo/board-game-stuff/README.md

 Mousewheel up/down to modify spacing between objects
 Click to move one card forward.
 Right click to move one card back.
-Space to shuffle.
+Space to bridge and shuffle.

-R to reset scene, escape to close out program.
+T to reverse the order of your held cards.
+R to flip card to front/back if it has the appropriate components and if you're using shift.

+Escape to reset the scene.

 You can set up your paper prototypes using this pretty easily.
 Objects (like tokens or cards) should be under the "Interactive" gameobject in the hierarchy and use a SpriteRenderer component with the "ShaderMat" material, found under /Assets/Shader.
+Use the "CardBack" component for objects with two sides you can flip between.

 # acknowledgements